mickey-is-codin/computer-vision/ece-661/hw1/python/ver1/README.md

 The purpose of this program is to accept an input image that has a warped perspective and shift the perspective so as to make the image appears as if it was taken orthogonally.

-The assignment comes in two version of the program:
+The program comes in two versions:
  * `builtin.py`
  * `manual.py`